OpLockSet

 The utility also allows you to check and set the lock request retry (lock violation delay) value, which is set by default at too high of a value.
 For legacy/DOS systems, the utility also allows you to quickly and easily set the WOW LPT timeout value so that LPT print jobs are not inordinately delayed.

-Can be used to disable or enable oplocks on any PC running Windows; can be run as many times as desired.
+Can be used to disable or enable oplocks on any PC running Windows or to simply check the oplocks status of any supported Windows system; can be run as many times as desired.

 If you are running client-server that does not mean you are safe

-Even though you may be running a client-server network (such as 2000 Server or 2003 Server), you still have a problem if your database/accounting systems are not running on client-server engines.
+Even though you may be running a client-server network (such as 2000/2003/2008 Server), you still have a problem if your database/accounting systems are not running on client-server engines and in the case of 2008 Server, the extent to which your clients are all Vista/Win 7 or higher.

 Consequences of disabling opportunistic locking